Our Open Futures Bursaries

 - not already hold a higher education qualification

-- studying your first Open University module, which starts no later than 31 October 2020
+- studying your first Open University module, which starts in September or October 2021

 - studying towards an undergraduate Open University qualification